dev-prabhat/cobra-chrome-extension/README.md

 - Open Google Chrome and in the address bar type `chrome://extensions/`
 - Toggle the `Developer mode` from the top right corner
 - Click on `Load Unpacked`
-- Navigate to the extracted folder.
-This folder will have a **manifest.json** file
+- Open to the extracted folder.
-- Open New Tab and you shall be greeted with the extension asking your name.
+- Open New Tab and you will be greeted with the extension asking your name.